The Best Sci-Fi Movies on Disney Plus

-Disney Plus doesn't exactly have the biggest library of sci-fi movies.
-Especially if you're skipping franchise movies set in the Marvel or Star Wars universes.
+Disney Plus doesn't have the biggest library of sci-fi.
+Especially if you're skipping movies in the Marvel or Star Wars universes.

-Still, we've decided to list the best ones.
+Still, there are some humdingers.
 In the spirit of not just listing every Star Wars movie, I've limited myself to what I feel is the best of the best.

 With those disclaimers out of the way, here are our picks for the best science fiction movies on Disney Plus.